 Heat transfer by thermal conduction means that heat is conducted through a material.
 Heat energy is transferred from molecule to molecule at the atomic level.
-More information on this topic can be found in this article.

 The principle of thermal convection can basically only occur in materials that have the ability to flow.
 This applies therefore only to liquids and gases (fluids).
 In solids, however, the molecules are bound to a certain location and therefore cannot flow.
 Heat transport by convection is therefore not possible in solids.